bertkdowns/pyomo-replace/paper/paper.md

 That is, the velocity $v$ of a car on flat ground is equal to some performance constant $k$ multiplied by the amount the accellerator pedal is depressed, $x$.
 If the accellerator is depressed further, the velocity of the car will increase.
 This can easily be modelled in an Algebraic Modelling language, with either the velocity of the accelleration fixed to fully define the system.
 In the physical world, the velocity of the car cannot be set; the only thing that can really be set is the position of the accellerator pedal.
 However, control theory allows you to instead hold $v$ constant, calculating the appropriate value of $x$ for that to be the case.

-The intuition behind variable replacement is similar: there are some variables that it is easy to think of as fully defining the system, we will call them "state variables".
+The intuition behind variable replacement is similar.
+There are some variables that it is easy to think of as fully defining the system; we will call them "state variables".
 They are all linearly independent.
-All other variables can be defined in terms of these state variables.
-In this example, the position of the accellerator pedal makes the most intuitive sense as the state variable, as it fully defines the system.
+All other variables can be defined in terms of these state variables^[This is analogus to the concept of a *critical set* in combinatorial design theory.].
+In this example, the position of the accellerator pedal makes the most intuitive sense as the state variable, that is what you set to control the car's speed.

 It follows by definition that if all state variables are fixed in a model, then the model will be fully defined, and have zero degrees of freedom.
 Fixing any other variable would cause the system to be over-defined.
 Thus, similar to in control theory, if you want to hold some other value constant, you need to also specify a state variable to "adjust".
 This is the fundamental principle behind variable replacement: start with all your state variables defined, and then if you want to set something else, you must choose a state variable to "replace", or unfix.

+Starting with all the state variables fixed means you never have a under-defined model, and unfixing a state variable every time you fix something else means you never over-define your model.
+This makes it much clearer how your model is intended to be used.
+Initialisation and scaling methods also become much simpler if guesses are provided for all the state variables, as you only need to define one way to initialise/scale your model.

 # An example in IDAES.

-Let us consider the example of a heater in IDAES.
+To demonstrate, let us consider the example of a heater in IDAES using pyomo-replace.

-First let us define the model in IDAES:
+First we must define the basic structure:

 ```
 m = pyo.ConcreteModel()
 m.fs = FlowsheetBlock(dynamic=False)
 m.fs.pp = iapws95.Iapws95ParameterBlock()
-m.fs.h1 = DutyHeater(property_package=m.fs.pp, has_pressure_change=True)
+m.fs.compressor = SVCompressor(property_package=m.fs.pp)
 register_inlet_ports(m.fs)
 pprint_replacements(m.fs)
 ```

-This would pretty-print the state of the model, with no variables replaced:
+This code is very similar to how a flowsheet is normally defined in IDAES.
+The only difference is in the last couple of lines:

+- the `DutyHeater` class is an extension of the IDAES `Heater` class that defines the state variables that should be used by `pyomo-replace`.
+- in most cases^[There are some exceptions, such as when both inlets are required to have the same pressure or temperature.
+However these are rare and there are other solutions to manage them.], the inlet ports need to be defined to fully specify the model.
+However, the inlet ports do not need to be defined if there is another model 'upstream' of the current model. register_inlet_ports registers the properties of all inlet ports that do not have another model upstream as state vars.
+This is all that is needed to fully define the model.
+- pprint_replacements is a helper function that prints a list of all state variables, and any that are being replaced by other variables.
+It would print the following:

 ```
 Unreplaced state variables:
-  fs.h1.heat_duty
-  fs.h1.deltaP
-  fs.h1.inlet.flow_mol
-  fs.h1.inlet.temperature
-  fs.h1.inlet.pressure
+  fs.compressor.deltaP
+  fs.compressor.efficiency_isentropic
+  fs.compressor.inlet.flow_mol
+  fs.compressor.inlet.enth_mol
+  fs.compressor.inlet.pressure
 ```

 Replacing a variable is as simple as calling a function, passing the new variable to fix and the state variable to unfix:

 ```
-replace_state_var(m.fs.h1.heat_duty, m.fs.h1.outlet.temperature)
+  replace_state_var(m.fs.compressor.ratioP, m.fs.heater.outlet.pressure)
 ```

-`pprint_replacements` would then show that `heat_duty` has been replaced by the outlet temperature.
+`pprint_replacements` would then show that `ratioP` has been replaced by `outlet.pressure`.

 ```
 Replaced state variables:
-  fs.h1.heat_duty -> fs.h1.outlet.temperature
+  fs.compressor.ratioP -> fs.h1.outlet.pressure

 Unreplaced state variables in block fs:
-  fs.h1.deltaP
-  fs.h1.inlet.flow_mol
-  fs.h1.inlet.temperature
-  fs.h1.inlet.pressure
+  fs.compressor.efficiency_isentropic
+  fs.compressor.inlet.flow_mol
+  fs.compressor.inlet.enth_mol
+  fs.compressor.inlet.pressure
 ```

+You can then set a value for `outlet.pressure` and all the other state variables, and provide a guess for `ratioP`.
+This model will be square and can then be solved.

 # Benefits

 This method of replacing state variables to define your model does not fundamentally change the model itself, however it provides a number of practical benefits in terms of workflow and actually using mathematical modelling.
+It enforces a degree of regularity in the blocks that make up models, and in the overall structure.
+This increased predictability of behaviour leads to the following benefits.

 1. It fundamentally removes the problem of Degrees of Freedom when defining a model.
 2. It provides a form of self-documentation for the system.